Type 2 diabetes is the fastest growing chronic condition in Australia.

 10% of all hospitalisations in Australia in the last year have been caused by diabetes or diabetes-related complications, and all types of diabetes will need some form of management to mitigate the risk of life-threatening complications later in life.
 Insulin medication and management can go a long way in improving the life quality of someone living with diabetes.

-If you’re experiencing any of the 4 warning signs be sure to set up an immediate consultation with your doctor.
+If you’re experiencing any of the following four warning signs be sure to set up an immediate consultation with your doctor.

 - Frequent urination